School of Creatology

 so we can bring our inspired ideas

-Creatology is by Jane Macdonald, a Creatologist and the Founder of the School of Creatology.
+Creatology is by Jane Macdonald, a Creatologist (student and educator of creativity), and Founder of SoC.

 Creativity as a subject in its own right.